pasdo501/wp-docker/README.md

 1. Create a `.env` file in the project root (e.g run `cp .env.example .env`)
 1. Set your env variables as needed.
 Note: `Title` refers to the site's title.
 1. Run `docker-compose up`
-1. Wait for docker to start up
+1. Wait for docker to start up (the database container can take a while to be ready)
 1. Run `bin/wp-config.sh`

 **Prerequisits**: You will need to have [docker](https://www.docker.com/) and the [wp cli tool](https://wp-cli.org/) installed.